High job demands image

 Respondent, professional services

-High job demands and lack of role clarity are formally recognised psychosocial hazards under Australian WHS regulations and employers have a legal duty to manage them, in the same way they would manage any physical hazard on a worksite.
+High job demands and lack of role clarity are formally recognised psychosocial hazards under Australian WHS regulations.
+Employers have a legal duty to manage these risks in the same way they manage physical hazards on a worksite.

 What the national data shows